koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_40_issues-with-ml-models.md

 # Slide 40 of Lecture 15 contains information about the Issues with ML models.

-• Class imbalance: Disproportional number of samples per class.
-• Classifier might be biased towards majority classes and achieve bad classification.
-• Concept drift: describe problem of changing underlying relationships in data.
-• Approximating a mapping function (f) given input data (x) to predict an output value (y), y = f(x).
-• Digit classification, text categorization or speech recognition, assume that mapping learning from historical data will be valid for new data and relationships between input and output do not change over time.
-Not true for the problem of malware detection and classification.
+Common issues with machine learning models include class imbalance and concept drift.
+When classes are represented disproportionately, classifiers tend to bias toward the majority and degrade performance on minority categories.
+Concept drift captures the challenge of changing relationships in data; although many tasks such as digit classification, text categorization, or speech recognition assume that the learned mapping from input x to output y (where y = f(x)) remains stable over time, domains like malware detection and classification often violate this assumption, making historical patterns unreliable for future predictions.